• Skip to main content

 • Facebook

-Thanksgiving is the perfect holiday to showcase picture books that celebrate America's diverse population.
+Thanksgiving is the perfect holiday to showcase picture books that reflect America's diverse population.

 I am of the belief that we can share with our children the relevance of modern-day Thanksgiving traditions without perpetuating the highly flawed "happy myth" about its origins.
 Children are smart cookies and we honor them by making sure we discuss hard truths about the relationship between the "founding" of this country and the land's indigenous populations.